vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 [^2]: These are the official capitalizations; I promise.

-The programmer's editors (emacs and vi) also have first-class environments for writing TeX -- in most cases above and beyond that of any other editor, specialized or not.
+The programmer's editors (emacs and vi) also have first-class environments for writing with TeX -- in most cases above and beyond that of any other editor, specialized or not.
+However, I will that discussion for another post.

 # Helper Tools